CaseyCameron/github-usernames/README.md

 # Example of a Problem and How I Solved it
   - I originally used a custom hook for the useEffect and state dealing with firestore data.
 I pivoted  after recalling custom hooks can only be called from React Functional Components and not a submit handler.
   - Originally I was using loading to trigger the useEffect but realized with the setLoading logic I employed, this would cause unnecessary renders.
 I changed the dependency array to empty and allowed the submitHandler to trigger a rerender with a `users` state change.
 Also was reminded that if `<App />` is wrapped by create-react-app's default `<React.StrictMode>` it will render components twice.
+  - With testing, it wasn't clear how I would access the href link on my username data.
+I couldn't use a .find or .href as I hadn't typed my value as an HTMLAnchorElement.
+  - Listing out the values in the table, many columns in a row could contain a duplicate value.
+Finding an ideal solution for asserting the values in these cells meant using the data-testid query.

 # 3rd Party Tools
   - For utils/mungeGitHubData, I used http://json2ts.com/ to quickly convert the GitHub json object into an interface.